 For students interested in learning more about publishing and editorial ethics:

-- CSE has a published an open-access White Paper on Publication Ethics, with a focus on research misconduct, such as plagiarism, correcting literature, and handling third-party inquiries.
+- CSE’s open access Recommendations for Promoting Integrity in Scientific Journal Publications focuses on research misconduct, such as plagiarism, correcting literature, and handling third-party inquiries.

 - Committee on Publication Ethics (COPE) offers resources for core practices, guidelines, flowcharts and a database of cases.